 - Maryland: About 869,000 customers without power with outages reported in every county.

 - West Virginia: More than 600,000 customers without power.

 - New Jersey: Atlantic County declared a state of emergency, and at least 206,000 customers were without power.
 Two cousins, aged 2 and 7, were killed by a falling tree in state park.

 - District of Columbia: 67,000 power customers affected.
+State of emergency declared.